 The last track ‘Hideous Ichor’ is a very suitable end to the record.
 This starts with building up to a destructive blast beat and fast pace, slowing down midway to a grinding guitar rhythm then ending in a frenzy conjuring visions of the maniac on the artwork going to work on you, blood everywhere before the light fails and it all goes black.

 Produced by Eric Rutan, who has produced some of the band’s earlier records, this is a mosher’s record.
 Total pit carnage with riffs aplenty, blast beats and soaring solos.
-For a band on their 14th studio album, Cannibal Corpse show no signs of throwing in the blood-soaked clothes just yet.
+For a band on their 14th studio album, Cannibal Corpse shows no signs of throwing in the blood-soaked clothes just yet.